SSC-HoCgroup/miniproject-devlog/README.md

 #### Step 1: Verify Your Environment Setup

-It's a good idea before you start to confirm what software is (and is not) installed on your primary programming computer (often referred to as your "development environment").
+It's a good idea before you start coding to confirm what software is (and is not) installed on your primary programming computer (often referred to as your "local development environment").

 To do this, enter the command for the program in your Command Line program ([Cygwin](https://www.cygwin.com/) for Windows, or [Terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) for Mac OSX), followed by the "--version" tag.